Cavinti Church: History

-The first stone church and convent were built in 1621 under the supervision of Father Pedro de San Martin, but it was severely damaged during the 1639 Chinese uprising.
+The first stone church and convent were built in 1621 under the supervision of Pedro de San Martin, but it was severely damaged during the 1639 Chinese uprising.
 Cavinti became an independent parish from Lumban in 1819.
-Three years later a belltower was started for the church and this was completed by 1831 despite the 1824 earthquake which partially damaged the stone church and totally destroyed the convent.
-The present church was first built during Father Manuel Benitez's term in 1834 and was completed by Rev. Fr Manuel Gonzalez before 1851.
+Three years later a bell tower was started for the church and this was completed by 1831 despite the 1824 earthquake which partially damaged the stone church and totally destroyed the convent.
+The present church was first built during Manuel Benitez's term in 1834 and was completed by Manuel Gonzalez before 1851.

 One of the largest earthquakes in the Philippines, the Luzon earthquake, happened in July 1880.
-It completely destroyed the church's belltower and it also damaged the church walls.
+It completely destroyed the church's bell tower and damaged the church walls.
 Another earthquake in 1937 also damaged the church walls.